ericlyun/ericlyun.github.io/_pages/about.md

 - **July 2023:** Liancheng Jia successfully defended his doctoral thesis.
 Liancheng will join Huawei as an engineer.
 Congratulations!
 -	**July 2023.** Two papers are accepted to **MICRO’23**.
 Congratulations to Size, Siyuan, and Kexing.
 -	**July 2023.** Dr Liqiang Lu’s PhD thesis is awarded the best thesis in CCF architecture subcommittee.
 Congratulations to Dr Lu.
--	**July 2023.** Two papers are accepted to **ICCAD’23**.
-Congratulations to Xiuping and Xiaochen.
--	**June 2023:** Siyuan’s bachelor thesis is awarded the top-10 thesis in School of EECS.
-Congratulations to Siyuan.
--	**May 2023:** One paper is accepted to FPL.
-Congratulations to Zizhang.

 ## Selected Recent Publications ([Full List](/publications/))